 Comparing Programming Languages: Structured Text vs. Ladder Logic

-Structured text and ladder logic are fairly common yet visually different languages PLCs can utilize.
-How do you choose the best language for your application?
+Ladder logic and structured text language are fairly common yet visually different.
+How do you choose the best PLC language for your automation application?

 The modern programmable logic controller (PLC) can utilize many programming languages within the IEC 61131-3 standard.
 Two of the most common are ladder logic and structured text.
 Let’s examine each of these languages, their similarities, and differences.